After you apply

 1. After your application is submitted to the School of Graduate Studies (SGS)

 Each academic unit has its own method of assessing applications.
-For graduate programs with application deadlines, files are normally considered after the deadline has passed.
-Programs that admit applicants on a rolling basis may review a file as soon as it is received.
-Some research programs will require you to identify a supervisor.
-Most graduate programs require complete or fairly complete files for formal review, so we encourage you to upload all required supporting documents to the online application as soon as possible.
+For graduate programs with application deadlines, applications are normally considered after the deadline has passed, with other programs reviewing applications on a rolling basis.
+Some research programs will require you to identify a supervisor, either prior to submission of your application or shortly after.
 For more information, please contact the academic unit responsible for the program you have applied to.

 2. Checking your application status